 The characteristics of sodium carboxymethyl cellulose are more suitable for food additives, and the emulsifying properties of animal and vegetable oils, proteins and aqueous solutions are extremely excellent, so polyanionic cellulose is more suitable in ceramic glaze paste.

 As a kind of ceramics, the production process of electric porcelain is more complicated and strict, and research is still being done to continuously improve the performance of electric porcelain in production.

-Because sodium carboxymethyl cellulose has a wide range of use, it can play a certain role in electric porcelain, so that sodium carboxymethyl cellulose can play a greater advantage.
+Because sodium carboxymethyl cellulose has a wide range of use, it can play a certain role in electric porcelain, so sodium carboxymethyl cellulose can play a greater advantage.
 What are its specific roles?

 In order to enhance the mechanical strength, aesthetics and anti-fouling ability of the electric porcelain, a layer of glaze needs to be applied to the surface of the electric porcelain.
 However, in the production of electric porcelain, there are often phenomena such as glaze, deglazing, and glaze bubbles, which will cause great losses.
 Through research, it is found that adding sodium carboxymethyl cellulose to the glaze can have a good effect.

 When the pH of sodium carboxymethyl cellulose is greater than 10 or < 5, the viscosity of the dope is significantly reduced, and the performance is better when the pH is 7 (here refers to conventional sodium carboxymethyl cellulose).

 Sodium carboxymethyl cellulose provided by the carboxymethyl cellulose factory is often used as an anti-settling agent, emulsifier, dispersant, levelling agent and binder for coatings, which can make the solid components of the coating evenly distributed in the solvent, so that the coating does not delaminate for a long time.